Diodorm/SeniorDesign/README.md

 - Mac must be able to run/compile Swift

 <b>Download Instructions</b>
-* <u>Source Code:</u>
+* Source Code:

   Pull https://github.com/Diodorm/SeniorDesign.git using Git, or download the .zip file from    https://github.com/Diodorm/SeniorDesign to your desired Folder on your Mac.

 * Xcode:
 1. Run AppStore